GIVE BACK TO OUR CITY

 - Email and phone contact information

-- If you have worked with us a few times, and you would like to commit to volunteering on a regular basis, please speak with one of our managers about joining one of our special teams of cooks, meatloaf and salad makers, outreach workers, and greeters.
+If you would like to commit to volunteering on a regular basis, please speak with one of our managers about joining one of our special teams of cooks, meatloaf and salad makers, outreach workers, and greeters.

-- Personal belongings can be stored in a locked closet but, to be safe, it is best to leave valuables at home.
+- Personal belongings can be stored in a locked closet but it is best to leave valuables at home.

 - To protect the privacy of our guests, we do not allow volunteers to photograph or interview our guests.